hosuzuki/log/0_daily/3_mar.md

 - work on the minitalk project for 5 hours
 - 10 contributions on GitHub
 - submit the minitalk and get reviewed by one person

+:trophy: Result

+- worked on the 42 project for 6.55 hours :100:
+- 11 contributions on GitHub :100:
+- submitted the minitalk project and reviewed by two people :100: